null

 “A source has recently told me you weren’t where you said you were.
 So that means that either they are wanting me to think you are the killer for whatever reason, or you truly are lying… for whatever reason.

-Although it is perfectly understandable to defend yourself if you’re feeling attacked, this approach often ensues with nuggets of new information.
+Although defending yourself if you’re feeling attacked is perfectly understandable, this approach often ensues with nuggets of new information.
 Defensiveness will escalate the conflict if the subject does not refute the response correctly or reveal something new.

 Conclusion